Daniels8989/Ubuntu/README.md

   The following content will allow you to configure your ubuntu Desktop, allowing a more appropriate customization according to the user's taste.

-  Y ou will also find tools to perform penetration tests, forensics and software for developers
+  You will also find tools to perform penetration tests, forensics and software for developers